-6.1 IMPACT AVOIDANCE/ANALYSIS
+6.1 IMPACT AVOIDANCE ANALYSIS

 Impact avoidance refers to actions taken by USACE that are designed to avoid adverse construction impacts and which represent prudent and innovative engineering design and construction practice.
 These actions are incorporated into the construction plan because construction will occur in an urban environment.
-Included in the construction cost of the project, but not in the CIMP are the following impact avoidance measures, listed by impact:
+Included in the construction cost of the project are the following impact avoidance measures, listed by impact: